slaclab/usdf-minor-planet-survey/README.md

 Requirements are [here](https://jira.lsstcorp.org/browse/DM-40702).
 Documentation on the setup from SBN is [here](https://sbnwiki.astro.umd.edu/wiki/SBN_MPC_Wiki)  This [doc](https://www.enterprisedb.com/blog/current-state-major-postgresql-upgrades-cloudnativepg-kubernetes) was referenced for setup.

+The current state replication status dashboard is [here](https://sbnmpc.astro.umd.edu/MPC_database/postgres_dash.shtml).
+This is used to validate replication status.

 # Schema Updates

 To update schemas obtain the changes from SBN run the script file manally.
 CNPG runs script as a one time bootstrap so that is why it must be manual.
 Example below.